PorkodiVenkatesh/DataStructures/Slot2/Day1/CollectingNumbersPrbStmt.md

 ## Collecting Numbers II
 You are given an array that contains each number between 1…n1…n exactly once.
-Your task is to collect the numbers from 1 to n in increasing order.
+Your task is to collect the numbers from 1 to nn in increasing order.

 On each round, you go through the array from left to right and collect as many numbers as possible.